pingxiyan/clsocket/README.md

 # README
-Fork from: https://github.com/DFHack/clsocket, please refe it for details.
+Fork from: https://github.com/DFHack/clsocket, please refer it for details.
 It is not friendly to windows app.
 So I add some export marco for windows, and update CMakeLists.txt.